10 Things Not to Do in Japan

 Japan Train SationJapan Train Sation

-In Japan, trains in Kamakura are very popular with foreigners, especially fans of Japanese manga(anime) "Slam Dunk" since Kamakura is the main stage of the story.
-Many foreigners stay on the tracks until the train comes, or hold the camera so close that they almost hit the train.
-This problem is considered very serious and there are even security guards standing at railroad crossings.
+In Japan, trains in Kamakura are very popular with tourists, especially fans of Japanese manga( or anime) "Slam Dunk".
+Since Kamakura is the main stage of the story, it might be common to see visitors stay on the tracks until the train comes, or hold the camera so close that they almost hit the train.

 Street of TokyoStreet of Tokyo